What to do in Ginza? What is Ginza famous for? Is Ginza worth a visit?

 How to get to Ginza?

 You can easily reach Ginza from pretty much anywhere in Tokyo.

 The lines of the metro that pass through Ginza are the Ginza Line (G09 Ginza – Tokyo Metro), the Hibiya Line (H08 Ginza – Tokyo Metro), the Marunouchi Line (M16 Ginza – Tokyo Metro), the Yurakucho Line (Y19 Ginza-itchome – Tokyo Metro) and the Asakusa Line (A11 Higashiginza – Toei).

 So, is Ginza worth a visit?

 Ginza is THE shopping place in Tokyo.
-So indeed, it all depends on what you want to see during your visit of Tokyo.
+So indeed, it all depends on what you want to see during your visit to Tokyo.

 1 main reason for us to go to Ginza is to visit the Tsukiji Market!
 One of our favorite places to explore in Tokyo.
-Usually we would always make a stop in Ginza afterwards for a good coffee.
+Usually, we would always make a stop in Ginza afterward for a good coffee.

 - 30 AWESOME THINGS TO DO IN TOKYO